vincent0955/Visual-metronome/README.md

 - **V1.2.2**
     - Add support for up to ten colors
 - **V1.2.3**
-    - Fix bug that broke the plugin when certain config settings was changed
+    - Fix bug that broke the plugin when certain config settings were changed

 # Feedback
 I'm open to all feedback on bugs or features you want to see in this plugin.
 Give feedback here on this github page or message me on discord, Vincent#7958.